SpaceVim/SpaceVim/docs/_posts/2017-02-11-use-vim-as-a-java-ide.md

 # [Blogs](../blog/) >> Use Vim as a Java IDE

-This tutorial introduces you to SpaceVim as a Java environment, by using the `lang#java` layer, you make SpaceVim into a great lightweight Java IDE.
+This article introduces you to SpaceVim as a Java environment.
+Before reading this article, I recommend reading [Use vim as IDE](../use-vim-as-ide/), which is for the general usage.
+With `lang#java` layer, spacevim can be built into a lightweight java integrated development environment.

 Each of the following sections will be covered: